 ***Amazon Affiliate links may be included in recommendations.
 I may earn compensation from qualifying purchases.

 If your children have grandparents anything like mine, you have A LOT of toys.
 We're constantly trying to purge, but it's an uphill battle in our home.
-When we moved to Texas, I was so excited to have dedicated space (outside of our family room) for toys!
-The challenge is our playroom is the first thing you see from our staircase and having it look halfway decent is a daily goal.
+My tricks to a tidy playroom:

 - Everything has a home.
 When everything has a place, there's a least a snowball's chance in Hell the kids can put it away.